graphcore/examples-utils/examples_utils/notebook_logging/README.md

 # GCLogger

-## Installation/Usage
+## Installation and usage
-Logging metrics/analytics from within notebooks.
+Logging of metrics and analytics from within notebooks.

-For basic usage, install examples-utils and then import:
+For basic usage, install the `examples-utils` package and then import:
 ```python
 from examples_utils import notebook_logging
 ```

-And to start the logging:
+To start the logging:
 ```python
 %load_ext gc_logger
 ```

-This will startup background processes that log and upload system, IPU and notebook usage information.
+This will start up background processes that log and upload system, IPU and notebook usage information.

-To stop all logging/uploading, run:
+To stop all logging and uploading, run:
 ```python
 %unload_ext gc_logger
 ```